 It is important to note that the evaluation framework developed for the MIS is designed to serve as a decision-making aid in selecting and prioritizing concept corridor alignments.
 This evaluation framework is not designed to provide guidance on detailed turn-by-turn movements for each corridor nor will it necessarily produce a definitive recommendation for corridor alignments and prioritization.
 The mix of quantitative and qualitative metrics in the framework will allow potential alignments to be compared to each other using consistent data sets as a way to communicate the relative merit of each potential alignment across a range of characteristics.
-However, this evaluation must be integrated with community and stakeholder input to ultimately identify a set of preferred alignments and implementation plans.
+The evaluation framework will also allow for an overall rating to be developed based on the cumulative performance across all metrics.
+However, this technical rating must be integrated with community and stakeholder input to ultimately identify a set of preferred alignments and implementation plans.